This Time with Alan Partridge - When is the new show on TV, what's it about and who's in the cast?

 Who writes and stars in the show?

-The new comedy is penned by Coogan’s recent collaborators Neil Gibbons and Rob Gibbons who co-wrote his Sky show Mid Morning Matters.
+The new comedy is penned by Coogan and his recent collaborators Neil Gibbons and Rob Gibbons who co-wrote Mid Morning Matters, the film Alpha Papa and Alan Partridge’s autobiographies.

 Coogan is back as Partridge of course, and Tim Key reprises the role he played in the film Alan Partridge: Alpha Papa – although this time, instead of being known as Sidekick Simon his character is billed as Simon Denton.